Vipullakum007/TechTitans/README.md

 2. Install dependencies using `npm install`.
 3. Set up the database connection in `db.js`.
 4. Run the application using `npm start`.
+5. Change dataase password and name from db.js
+6. import datbase from repo to mysql workbench
+7. Run app.js file

 ## Technologies Used
 - Node.js